EconometricsBySimulation/AbstractLogic.jl/src/main/Readme.md

 Checks if a variable is dependent in some way on another variable or if its values are independent.

+### logicalparse

+Defines the core call function which is used to generate, modify, and query LogicalCombo objects.

+### LogicalCombo

+Defines the basic object type for which most operations are performed.

 ### search